JohannesGro/PyPerf/doc/usage.rst

 Options
 :::::::
+-d, --debug
+    Get some more logging.

+    This parameter enables the DEBUG loglevel.

+--db <DB>
+    The database to upload the results into (default: perf)

 -h, --help
     show this help message and exit

+-l <LOGCONFIG>, --logconfig <LOGCONFIG>
+    Configuration file for the logger.

+    The configuration file has to be a valid JSON file.
+For more information about the logconfig, visit :ref:`howto_logging`.

 -t <TARGET>, --target <TARGET>
     The target storage to upload to (default: influx)

---db <DB>
-    The database to upload the results into (default: perf)

---url <URL>
-    The URL of the Influx DBMS to upload onto (default: http://localhost:8086)

 --tags <TAGS>
     Additional tags to upload.